cmeeren/gr-progress/CONTRIBUTING.md

 How to set up development environment
 -------------------------------------

-Linux required (you may get it working on Windows, but you're on your own).

 1. Install and configure your favorite flavor of Apache/PHP/MySQL
 2. Install and configure Wordpress
 3. Add `define( 'WP_DEBUG', true );` to your `wp-config.php`